themarquisdesheric/amber-health/src/pages/articles/2019-11-22-endometriosis-treatments.md

 * <a href="https://drbrighten.com/the-contraception-guide/?utm_source=ActiveCampaign&utm_medium=email&utm_content=Happy+World+Contraception+Day%21&utm_campaign=Happy+World+Contraception+Day%21" target="_blank" rel="noopener noreferrer">The Contraception Guide</a>
 * <a href="https://www.vox.com/the-goods/2019/6/25/18715504/birth-control-side-effects-pill-iud" target="_blank" rel="noopener noreferrer">The Bitter Pill: Why Isn’t Birth Control Better?</a>
 * <a href="https://www.amazon.com/Beyond-Pill-Program-Hormones-Dangerous/dp/0062847090/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=&sr=
-  " target="_blank" rel="noopener noreferrer">Beyond the Pill: A 30-Day Program to Balance Your Hormones, Reclaim Your Body, and Reverse the Dangerous Side Effects of the Birth Control Pill</a> by Dr. Jolene Brighten
+  " target="_blank" rel="noopener noreferrer">Beyond the Pill: A 30-Day Program to Balance Your Hormones, Reclaim Your Body, and Reverse the Dangerous Side Effects of the Birth Control Pill</a>
-* <a href="https://www.amazon.com/Period-Repair-Manual-Treatment-Hormones/dp/0648352404/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=&sr=" target="_blank" rel="noopener noreferrer">Period Repair Manual: Natural Treatment for Better Hormones and Better Periods</a> by Dr. Lara Briden
+* <a href="https://www.amazon.com/Period-Repair-Manual-Treatment-Hormones/dp/0648352404/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=&sr=" target="_blank" rel="noopener noreferrer">Period Repair Manual: Natural Treatment for Better Hormones and Better Periods</a>
-* <a href="https://www.sarahehill.com/book" target="_blank" rel="noopener noreferrer">This Is Your Brain on Birth Control</a> by Sarah E. Hill, PhD
+* <a href="https://www.sarahehill.com/book" target="_blank" rel="noopener noreferrer">This Is Your Brain on Birth Control</a>
-* <a href="https://www.sweeteningthepill.com/" target="_blank" rel="noopener noreferrer">Sweetening The Pill or How We Got Hooked on Hormonal Birth Control</a>  by Holly Grigg-Spall
+* <a href="https://www.sweeteningthepill.com/" target="_blank" rel="noopener noreferrer">Sweetening The Pill or How We Got Hooked on Hormonal Birth Control</a>
-* <a href="https://www.amazon.com/dp/0062937324?tag=harpercollinsus-20" target="_blank" rel="noopener noreferrer">Fix Your Period: Six Weeks to Banish Bloating, Conquer Cramps, Manage Moodiness, and Ignite Lasting Hormone Balance</a>  by Nicole Jardim
+* <a href="https://www.amazon.com/dp/0062937324?tag=harpercollinsus-20" target="_blank" rel="noopener noreferrer">Fix Your Period: Six Weeks to Banish Bloating, Conquer Cramps, Manage Moodiness, and Ignite Lasting Hormone Balance</a>

 <h3>Complementary and Alternative Therapies</h3>

 A <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6661982/?fbclid=IwAR1ytZua-OpiBsknNROSa0ucyF3dB5ExX2IIDSFEAeFsPdru1SXW22mHZKU" target="_blank" rel="noopener noreferrer"> comprehensive, multidisciplinary approach</a> that is individualized to the patient’s needs will provide the most successful, long term outcome in endometriosis management.
 Often this will include seeking out a variety of doctors and specialists to address wide reaching symptoms.
 This can include working with gynecologists, nutritionists, integrative doctors, urologists, and many other types of healthcare providers. <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3108065/" target="_blank" rel="noopener noreferrer">Research</a> has shown several potential benefits to <a href="https://www.jmig.org/article/S1553-4650(15)00753-0/fulltext" target="_blank" rel="noopener noreferrer">complementary therapies</a> for endometriosis patients.
 Examples of complementary therapies include physical therapy, acupuncture, yoga, and meditation.
 These <a href="http://www.endometriosis.co.uk/complementary.html" target="_blank" rel="noopener noreferrer">therapies</a> include various methods that work on <a href="http://www.endometriosis.co.uk/complementary.html" target="_blank" rel="noopener noreferrer">mitigating symptoms, stress reduction, and/or disease management</a>.
-Since all endometriosis patients are different, these methods may not be suitable or successful for everyone.

 <blockquote class="blockquote">The majority of patients with chronic pelvic pain and endometriosis have additional related comorbidities.
 This preliminary data suggests that a thorough approach that addresses these additional processes that contribute to chronic pelvic pain may be a key factor in maintaining such re-operation rates lower than previously reported for patients with endometriosis.

-<cite><a href="https://www.jmig.org/article/S1553-4650(15)00753-0/fulltext" target="_blank" rel="noopener noreferrer">-Janette Davison, M.D., Surgical Management of Endometriosis: Reoperation Rates Using Multimodal and Multidisciplinary Management Techniques, An Interim Analysis</a></cite>
+<cite><a href="https://www.jmig.org/article/S1553-4650(15)00753-0/fulltext" target="_blank" rel="noopener noreferrer">-Surgical Management of Endometriosis: Reoperation Rates Using Multimodal and Multidisciplinary Management Techniques, An Interim Analysis</a></cite>

 </blockquote>

+Based on the referrals from the core patient-gynecologist team to the various components of Center for Endometriosis Research and Treatment of UC San Diego Health, <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6661982/?fbclid=IwAR1ytZua-OpiBsknNROSa0ucyF3dB5ExX2IIDSFEAeFsPdru1SXW22mHZKU" target="_blank" rel="noopener noreferrer">integrative medicine</a> accounted for 43% of the referrals and physical therapy accounted for 11%.
+Specialists at this center recognize the importance of a multidisciplinary program that reflects the needs and wishes of the patients.

-These therapies have been recommended by specialists due to the potential benefit they may have for managing endometriosis and symptoms.
+These therapies have been recommended by specialists due to the potential benefit they may have for managing endometriosis and related symptoms.
+Since all endometriosis patients are different, these methods may not be suitable or successful for everyone.

 * Diet and Nutrition
 * Physical Therapy
 * Acupuncture
 * Yoga
-* Holistic and Integrative Medicine
+* Integrative and Holistic Medicine
 * Chinese Medicine
 * Meditation